sohan2410/GitFest/README.md

 - [ ] Kindly visit all the templates present inside the `.github` directory as they are very very important.

 # Communication 🗣️
-  If you have any doubts, problem or suggestions, you can ping me anytime in the `discussion` channel of our<a href = "https://discord.gg/pR8cGUuX"> Discord </a> server.
+  If you have any doubts, problems or suggestions, you can ping me anytime in the `discussion` channel of our<a href = "https://discord.gg/pR8cGUuX"> Discord </a> server.

 # Guidelines ⚠️
 1. Do not make PR which is not related to any issues.